linto-ai/linto-studio/studio-sdk/components/transcript-ui/README.md

 - [Subtitle](packages/plugin-subtitle/README.md) — fullscreen/banner subtitle display, with an optional watermark.
 - [LLM services](packages/plugin-llm-services/README.md) — generated documents (summaries, reports) derived from the transcript.
 - [Chat](packages/plugin-chat/README.md) — a chat panel for talking with an LLM assistant about the transcript.

-A separate guide on writing your own plugin will follow.

 ## Installation